pathway27/bookr-mod-vita/README.md

 ## bookr-mod-vita

 A document reader for the PSVita ported from the amalgamation of the PSP application bookr and its' various [forks](https://github.com/pathway27/bookr-mod-vita#forks).
+You can find some [notes here](https://github.com/pathway27/bookr-mod-vita/blob/master/notes.md).

 ## Building